ashsiv/Path-Planning-/README.md

 	            	}

 ```
-Next a check on if car ahead in the current lane is getting too close (slowing down or braking) is determined.
-Based on lane change safety flags a determination to make a lane change to left or right is made.
+Next, a check on to see if car ahead in the current lane is getting too close (slowing down or braking) is determined.
+Based on lane change safety flags, a determination to make a lane change to left or right is made.

 If lane change is not safe as determined by the safety flags, speed of the vehilce is reduced to avoid collision.
 Care is also taken to avoid drastic reduction in speed (Jerk).

 If car ahead is far off / no car is ahead, the speed of the vehicle is updated to match highway speed limit (50 mph).
-Note: 49 mph is used as max velocity in the program to avoid accidently crossing speed limits momentarily.
+Note: **49 mph is used as max velocity** in the program to avoid accidently crossing speed limits momentarily.

 ### Step 2: Define a trajectory.